 b.
 Light Physical Activity Level

 Are you on your feet and walking around for at least half the day?
-Stay-at-home moms, salespeople, and doctors fall into this category.
+Stay-at-home parents, salespeople, and doctors fall into this category.
 If this is you, your score is 1.2.

 c.
 Moderate Physical Activity Level